-Budapest should be right near the top of your Europe bucket list, and we’re going to tell you why!
-The architecture, art, natural beauty, bath houses, the cuisine, the people (so ridiculously nice!!), the Danube, the culture, need we say more?
+Budapest should be right near the top of your European bucket list, and we’re going to tell you why!
+The architecture, art, natural beauty, bath houses, the cuisine, the people (so ridiculously nice!!), the Danube, the culture, we could go on and on and on!

 As the legend goes, Freddy Mercury attempted to purchase this gigantic gothic grandiosity.
 He was shot down by the Hungarian government of course, but you can see why he wanted to put in an offer.
-The pictures of this building just don’t do it justice, similar to pictures of the Grand Canyon.
-It is HUUUUUUUUGE and is a stunning site to see right off the Danube.
+The pictures of this building just don’t do it justice (similar to pictures of the Grand Canyon, you have to be there to really see it).
+It is HUUUUUUUUGE and is a stunning site to see right off the Danube River.

 For you history buffs (from The Culture Trip):